daimo-eth/daimo/README.md

 Single stablecoin, single rollup, payments only.
 Cross-chain transfers coming soon.

 No seed phrases.
 Keys are generated in your phone's secure enclave and never leave.
-You can add multiple devices to secure your account.
+You can add multiple devices and create Passkey backups to secure your account.
 Under the hood, it's a ERC-4337 contract wallet.

 The mission is to make an excellent experience.
 Payments should be fast, secure, and permissionless.